claire-goul/local_DepMapandBioGrid/README.md

 ### Dependencies Overview

-The project relies on several Python packages:
+The project relies on several Python packages (see requirements.txt):
-- **Core data analysis**: numpy, pandas, scipy

 ## Data Sources
 ### DepMap
 The [Cancer Dependency Map (DepMap)](https://depmap.org/portal/) is a resource that provides insights into genetic vulnerabilities across hundreds of cancer cell lines.